CLARISSA: Tackling the drivers of child labour in Asia

 Boy participating in a programme to combat child exploitation in Myanmar

-Tdh, through the consortium CLARISSA – Child Labour Action-Research-Innovation in South and South East Asia – generates innovative solutions for children to avoid exploitation in Bangladesh, Myanmar and Nepal.
+Tdh, through the CLARISSA consortium – Child Labour Action-Research-Innovation in South and South East Asia – builds a strong evidence base and generates innovative solutions for children to avoid exploitation in Bangladesh, Myanmar and Nepal.

 Brother and sister participating in a programme against child exploitation in Myanmar